Set up initial cases for branching process

 a nonnegative integer scalar: number of initial or starting cases which are all assumed to be missed.

-a nonnegative numeric scalar: proportion of cases that are completely asymptomatic (sublinical) (between 0 and 1)
+a numeric scalar probability (between 0 and 1 inclusive): proportion of cases that are completely asymptomatic (subclinical)

 Value